Amoghf/temp1/README.md

 # temp1
 this is demo file
 <br>
- the author is maAmoghf irke
+ the author is maAmoghf firkwe tu git